Did Biden and China's Xi hit a reset? Not quite, but they did agree on a few things

 Biden said he and Xi also agreed to launch a dialogue around managing artificial intelligence.
 Beijing also decided to invite 50,000 young Americans to China on exchange and study programs in the next five years.

-Biden and Xi share a desire to avoid conflict, but Taiwan remains the "most dangerous issue
+Biden and Xi share a desire to avoid conflict, but Taiwan remains the "most potentially dangerous" issue

 The issue of Taiwan featured prominently at Wednesday's Biden-Xi meeting.
 According to a senior U.S. official, Xi underscored to Biden that Taiwan was "the biggest," and "most potentially dangerous" issue in the relationship.